apache/pekko/akka-docs/src/main/paradox/cluster-client.md

 An actor system that is not part of the cluster can communicate with actors somewhere in the cluster via the @apidoc[ClusterClient], the client can run in an `ActorSystem` that is part of another cluster.
 It only needs to know the location of one (or more) nodes to use as initial contact points.
-It will establish a connection to a @apidoc[akka.cluster.client.ClusterReceptionist] somewhere in the cluster.
+It will establish a connection to a @apidoc[cluster.client.ClusterReceptionist] somewhere in the cluster.
 It will monitor the connection to the receptionist and establish a new connection if the link goes down.
 When looking for a new receptionist it uses fresh contact points retrieved from the previous establishment, or periodically refreshed contacts,